Land0fChocolate/NewEmeraldRomHack/README.md

 # New Abilities

-Some of the Pokemon that use these aren't accessible in game, but will note their changes here anyway.

 - Volume Up: Power of sound based moves are increased by 30%.
 Used by Loudred/Exploud.
 - Lava Body: Attackers who make contact will always get inflicted with burn unless they have immunity.
 Used by Slugma/Magargo.
 - Wildfire: Sp.Atk raises one stage after fainting an opponent.
 Used by Moltres/Quilava/Typlosion.
 - Miracle Blossom: User and ally restore 1/8 HP at the end of every turn.
-Used by Bayleef/Meganium/Xerneas.
+Used by Bayleef/Meganium.
 - Scorching Heart: Power of Fire type moves increased by 50%.
-Used by Solrock/Groudon/Solgaleo.
+Used by Solrock/Groudon.
 - Ice Affinity: Power of Ice type moves increased by 50%.
-Used by Lunatone/Kyogre/Piplup/Prinplup/Empoleon/Lunala.
+Used by Lunatone/Kyogre.
 - Aquatic: Power of Water type moves increased by 50%.
-Used by Anorith/Armaldo/Dhelmise/Clobbopus/Grapploct.
+Used by Anorith/Armaldo.
-- Gardener: Power of Grass type moves increased by 50%.
-Used by Floette/Florges.
 - Mystic Mind: Power of Psychic type moves increased by 50%.
 Used by Psyduck/Golduck.
 - Prickly Thorns: Effectively like Rough Skin.
 Used by Cacnea/Cacturne.
-- Aura Sense: User shudders if opponent has super-effective move.
-Also ignores evasive boosts from target.
-Used by Riolu/Lucario.
 - Soul Siphon: Contact from user steals 1/8 HP from target and heals for the same amount.
-Used by Duskull/Dusclops/Dusknoir/Palossand/Dhelmise/Corsola(Galarian).
+Used by Duskull/Dusclops/Dusknoir.
-- Bad Luck: Opponent cannot land crits and less likely to land status moves against user.
-Used by Spiritomb/Cofagrigus.
 - Wickedness: User super-effective moves do 25% more damage.
-Used by Hitmonchan/Mismagius/Braixen/Delphox.
+Used by Hitmonchan/Mismagius.
 - Spinning Body: User's physical contact moves remove field hazards and raise speed one stage.
-Used by Pineco/Forretress/Hitmontop/Donphan/Baltoy/Claydol/Solrock/Klink/Klang/Klinklang.
+Used by Pineco/Forretress/Hitmontop/Donphan/Baltoy/Claydol/Solrock.
-- Evergreen: User takes half damage from Ice type moves and is immune to hail.
-Used by Grotle/Torterra/Skiddo/Gogoat.
 - Hematophagy: Healing effects from drain moves increased by 50%.
-Used by Zubat/Golbat/Crobat/Yveltal.
+Used by Zubat/Golbat/Crobat.
 - Swordmaster: Power of sword/blade moves increased by 25% (Cut/Aerial Ace/Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
-Used by Grovyle/Sceptile/Gallade/Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis/Zacian.
+Used by Grovyle/Sceptile/Gallade/Leafeon.
 - Supercooled: User's Ice type moves are super-effective against Water types.
-Used by Lapras/Articuno/Glaceon/Aurorus.
+Used by Lapras/Articuno/Glaceon.
 - Unsteady: User's evasion increases by one stage when hit.
 Used by Spinda.
 - Disarm: User's contact moves inflict the Embargo status (disable held items) on the target.
-Used by Meowth/Persian/Pawniard/Bisharp/Meowth(Galarian)
+Used by Meowth/Persian/Meowth(Galarian)
 - Painful Burn: If the target is burned, the user's moves have triple the chance to flinch (capped at 60%).
 Used by Houndour/Houndoom.
 - King's Might: User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
-- Pleasant Dreams: Heals sleeping Pokemon 1/4 HP every turn.
-Used by Cresselia.
 - Origin: User has 2 additional moveslots that has moves that can be interchangeable outside of battle via the Origin Strand item.
 Used by Mew.
 - Time Traveller: When user HP hits 0, they revert back to their previous HP.
 Used once per battle for all users, but reset if a user faints an opponent Pokemon.
 Used by Celebi.
 - Wish Maker: User creates a wish on entry.
 Used by Jirachi.
-- Heart Swap: If user makes contact with target, stat changes are swapped.
-Used by Manaphy.

 # Updated Abilities